-I prefer to redraw rather than transfer my sketch using a light box or projector.
-It takes longer but retains the spontaneity, and again enable the idea to develop.
-I probably spend too long on this stage, but it does help me get a feel for the piece and also acts as an underpainting.
+I prefer to redraw my sketch, rather than transferring it using a light box or projector.
+It takes longer but retains the spontaneity of the original, as well as letting the idea develop further.
+I probably spend too long on this stage, but it does help me get a feel for the piece.
+This drawing also acts as an underpainting.

 03. Prepare for the initial wash

 Using a mop brush, I cover the entire surface with clean water, preparing it for the initial wash.
 Then I mix up the initial colour.
 I mix a lot of paint – in this case Prussian blue, Hookers green and a touch of Phthalo turquoise – which gives the colour a little more depth, using a lot of water to thin it down.

 I then load my mop brush with a lot of paint and wash it onto the wet paper, working across the paper and allowing the water to carry the paint down the surface.
 Things can look a little messy at this stage, but I enjoy the spontaneity, seeing how the paint goes down, and it will be worked on and refined later.

 While it's still wet, I start to work into the image, getting a feel for highlights by lifting paint off with a clean, dry mop brush.
 I also use a water spray from a garden centre to wash areas if I want to blend paint or remove it altogether.
 I repeat this process, gradually building layers of colour.

 06. Build colour and tone

 Each layer is a very slight development on the last, creating denser colour and tone.
 As the process continues I can refine areas more.
 When I want to create a harder edge I will paint an area with water first and then apply the wash, letting the paint run into the water and along the edge.

 07. Blend different shades